aglabx/repeat_datasets/README.md

 # Repeat datasets

-various repeats datasets used in publications.
+Various repeats datasets used in publications.